PredictiveEcology/drat/README.md

 # Predictive Ecology packages

 A `drat` repository of development versions of R packages developed by the Predictive Ecology Group.
+We have set this up so that the packages are rebuilt once per week, on Monday.
+Currently, only source packages are available, so a user must have all the Rtools build chain.

 ## Getting started